madclaws/coke/notes.md

 - maximal munch - If a gramatical rule can be used against a keyword and identifier, then we should consume the maximum possible to decide whether it is keyword / identifier.

-- Coming up - Testng of keywords and keywords & footnotes
+- Coming up - Testng of keywords and identifiers & footnotes